kishadi/Api_Data/README.md

 #TEST_ETL_JOB.PY

 This is a .py job used to unit test the job end to end.
 The .py will import pandas to assert the final results of the job and expected results. test_file.json is to be used to source in the data and run against the jobs.transform.py.

+#Spark-Submit Command

+spark-submit --py-files jobs.zip --files config.json main.py --jobs transform

+Options: We can add --packages if any external jars are required.
+We can set --deploy-mode, --master etc.